Why F# could be the next mainstream programming language

 null

 and exceptions along with them) - Less power than Scala or Haskell.
+Yes, I’m actually putting this as an advantage.
 F# invites you to write boring, obvious code, compared to Scala or Haskell where you’re free to paint outside the lines.
-This kind of power is great for experts, but if you want to drive adoption and increase the success rate for “programming in the large”, less is usually more.
+The kind of power you get from Haskell or Scala is great for experts, but if you want to drive adoption and increase the success rate of “programming in the large”, less is usually more.

 Let me go ahead and make a bold claim: I believe that F# is a strictly superior choice for enterprise business applications than most mainstream languages.